Repository Structure

 bolt

-openmods.json is the source of truth.
-Every refresh rebuilds your links, FAQ, gallery, and thumbnail from what the file says — dashboard tweaks are overwritten by the next sync, so commit your changes.
+Every refresh rebuilds your links, FAQ, gallery, thumbnail, and (when declared) supported game from what the file says — dashboard tweaks are overwritten by the next sync, so commit your changes.

 data_object openmods.json — full example